rstudio/pins-python/CONTRIBUTING.md

 # run only local filesystem backend tests
 pytest pins -m 'fs_file'

+# run all tests except those for S3 and GCS
+pytest pins -m 'not fs_s3 and not fs_gcs'

+# run all tests except those using data on GitHub
+# n.b. doctests cannot have marks https://github.com/pytest-dev/pytest/issues/5794
+pytest pins -m 'not skip_on_github' -k 'not pins.boards.BoardManual'
 ```

 There are two important details to note for testing: